favourawaku/Polygon-POS/README.md

 The response should look like this:
 ```
 NFT approval confirmed
-NFT deposited on Polygon Mumbai
+NFT deposited on Polygon amoy
 ```